Virgin Cosmopolitan

 When it comes to mocktails, the Shirley Temple is believed to be the first widely popular one, created back in the 1930s.
 Interestingly, the term “mocktail” dates back even further – it was first used in 1916, though it didn’t gain widespread popularity until g the 1980s and 1990s.
 So, it’s likely that the Virgin Cosmopolitan mocktail first emerged during the late 1980s.

-Tips for Making the Perfect Virgin Cosmopolitan
+Tips for Making a Perfect Virgin Cosmopolitan

 Trying your hand at a non-alcoholic Cosmopolitan for the first time?
 Make sure to check our top tips before you reach for the ingredients.